apache/cordova-coho/docs/platforms-release-process.md

 ### Create Release Branch

-Create and prepare your release branch by using `coho prepare-release-branch` command, which handles the following steps:
+Create and prepare your release branch by using `coho prepare-platform-release-branch` command, which handles the following steps:

 1. Creates a release branch `5.0.x` (if it doesn't already exist)
 2. Updates `cordova.js` snapshot on both `5.0.x` and `master`
-3. Propagates version number from `package.json` to all other files (`VERSION` and similar [e.g. `build.gradle` for Android]) on the release branch `5.0.x`
+3. Propagates version number from `--version` argument (or from `package.json` if there is no `--version` argument) to all other files (`VERSION` and similar [e.g. `build.gradle` for Android]) on the release branch `5.0.x`
 4. Prepares `master` for future development already: It gives version (`package.json`, `VERSION` and similar) a minor bump and adds `-dev` (=> `5.1.0-dev`) again

 Run the following command (make sure to replace the version below with what is listed inside `package.json`).